Cheap Auto Insurance for High-Risk Drivers in 2026

 Pros

-- Accident Forgiveness Perk: Nationwide’s optional program allows high-risk drivers to avoid premium hikes after their first at-fault accident.
+- Accident Forgiveness Perk: Nationwide’s optional program allows drivers to keep cheap car insurance with accidents by avoiding premium hikes after their first at-fault accident.

 - SmartRide Program: Nationwide’s usage-based discount can help high-risk drivers earn up to 40% off for improving real-time driving habits.

-- Low-Mileage Discounts: High-risk drivers who work from home or drive less than 10,000 miles can get lower rates with the Nationwide SmartMiles pay-as-you-go program.
+- Low-Mileage Discounts: Our Nationwide auto insurance review found that drivers who work from home or drive less than 10,000 miles can get lower rates with the SmartMiles pay-as-you-go program.

 Cons